ufosc/club-resources/python/README.md

 First, watch this: [James Powell - So you want to be a Python expert?](https://youtu.be/cKPlPJyQrt4) I  watched this video probably 2 or 3 times, and it really opened my eyes to a higher level of Python--the data model.

-Remember how "__init__()" looks so weird?
+Remember how `__init__()` methods look so weird?
-Learn the true power of double underscore methods here: https://docs.python.org/3.7/reference/datamodel.html
+Learn the true power of double underscore ("dunder") methods here: https://docs.python.org/3.7/reference/datamodel.html